 If you go inside one of them, you will find the statue of the Lord Buddha.
 You can see one such of them in this photo, a reclining Buddha in resting pose.

 You will see a unique statue in distinct places.
 Take this as an example.
-Here, you can see all of them sitting there and none in sleeping posture.
+Here, you can see all of them sitting there and none in a sleeping posture.
 Some of them have clothes made of silk.
 I later learned that those statues denote atypical days of the week.
 There are eight temples containing eight types of Buddhas – one for each day and two for Wednesday.

 The monks with the orange-colored robe and bald heads were offering their prayers by reading books.
 I think there are predetermined hours for offering them.
 Many of the visitors joined there alongside the monks.
 They brought flowers, incense sticks, prayer flags, candles, and some other offerings with them.
 You can also ignite a candle in some specific places.

 Like the hieroglyphics in Egypt, they wrote some histories of the temple on different structures.
 I tried to understand it with the utmost sincerity and could find nothing.
 Maybe some other time?